tomjoht/tomjoht.github.io/_posts/2020/5/2020-05-07-wapi-building-great-documentation.md

 ---
-title: "\"Building Great Documentation\" -- WAPI FM radio hour"
+title: "Podcast: Building Great Documentation -- WAPI FM radio hour"
 permalink: /blog/wapi-radio-building-great-documentation-recording/
 categories:
-- podcasts
 - technical-writing
 - api-doc
+- podcasting
+- podcast-guest
 keywords:
 rebrandly: https://idratherbewriting.site/wapiradioepisode
 description: "I recently participated in an online radio-style chat about documentation with the folks at <a href='https://readme.com'>Readme.com</a>.
 In an ambitious undertaking, Readme created a 24-hour streaming radio show (called <a href='https://wapi.fm/'>\"WAPI FM\"</a>') focused on APIs, from March 26-27, 2020.
 They are publishing some of the recordings week by week.
 During this hour, Ryan Openshaw and Greg Koberger chatted with <a href='https://www.linkedin.com/in/andrewtorkbaker/'>Andrew Baker from Twilio</a> and me about a host of documentation topics."